 Ryan Clark — An Inspiring Story, A Courageous Athlete

-The Pittsburgh Steelers’ Ryan Clark does not have sickle cell disease.
+The Washington Redskins’ Ryan Clark does not have sickle cell disease.
 He has what doctors refer to as sickle cell trait.

 People with sickle cell disease inherited two sickle cell genes — one sickle cell gene from each parent.
 People with sickle cell trait, like Ryan Clark, inherited only one sickle cell gene from one parent.
 Typically, those with sickle cell trait never experience any symptoms associated with the blood disorder.
 But Clark did experience symptoms — symptoms that nearly cost him his life.